-Note: Be sure to check the All City Aquatics Schedule for an overview of pools' scheduled including details and closures.
+Note: Be sure to check the All City Aquatics Schedule for an overview of pools' schedules including details and closures.

-Evans (Green Lake): Features diving board, sauna, ADA lift, family changing rooms.
-Note: Evans Pool will be closed for maintenance through Sunday, Nov.
-12, 2017.
+- Evans (Green Lake): Features diving board, sauna, ADA lift, family changing rooms.

-Madison (Haller Lake): Features diving boards, teaching pool, ADA lift.
+- Madison (North Seattle): Features diving boards, teaching pool, ADA lift.

-Meadowbrook (Meadowbrook/Lake City): Features diving boards, rope swing, ADA lift, family changing rooms.
+- Meadowbrook (Lake City): Features diving boards, rope swing, ADA lift, family changing rooms.

 Water temp: 83 degrees at six YMCA locations (Auburn, Matt Griffin and Coal Creek locations have a warmer second pool.)